PhilLAL/waltz-docs/docs/user_guide.md

 ### Devices tree widget

+Shows all devices you have.
+In this widget you can configure device, monitor all its attributes and delete it, also filter by text.

-Usually the devices tree widget has the following structure:
+Usually, the devices tree widget has the following structure:

 ![icon_rest](images/icon_rest.png) — Tango REST API URL (the entry point, connected with Tango);